 - Continue current policies with respect to the DPRK.
-These include (1) targeted economic sanctions and diplomatic isolation both bilaterally and through the United Nations; (2) diplomatic engagement through bilateral and plurilateral meetings under the aegis of the Six-Party Talks and related meetings; (3) keeping North Korea from joining international financial institutions; (4) international efforts to counter trafficking by North Korea in illegal drugs, counterfeit currency, or other contraband; (5) non-proliferation efforts, including the Proliferation Security Initiative; and (6) maintenance of U.S. military forces in South Korea and Japan and continued development of a missile defense system for East Asia. - Intensify negative pressures on the DPRK: tighten and provide for closer monitoring of U.N. and U.S. sanctions; (e.g., freeze assets of and sanction certain North Korean companies and individuals; ban certain North Koreans from traveling abroad; tighten a ban on imports of luxury goods into the DPRK); impose sanctions on the DPRK for counterfeiting U.S. currency; return the DPRK to the list of sponsors of terrorism (although certain legal conditions would need to be met)25 induce China to use its extensive influence with and exports to North Korea to punish it for its nuclear test and to bring Pyongyang back to the Six-Party Talks; stop providing protection for North Korean ships from Somali pirates; invoke provisions of U.N.
-Security Council resolution 1718 passed after the 2006 test that authorizes the United States and other nations to halt and inspect shipping into and out of North Korea for contraband missile parts or nuclear materials.
-(This sanction has not been enforced, partly because of concerns that it could escalate hostilities with North Korea.) - Negative pressures also may include weakening the hold by Pyongyang on the daily lives of its citizens and support of Kim Jong-il by fostering alternative centers of power, facilitating the transition to a market economy, and increasing information flows into the country.
+These include (1) enforcement of UN Resolutions 1874 and 1718, (2) additional targeted economic and financial sanctions and diplomatic non-recognition by the United States, (3) offer of diplomatic engagement with Pyongyang through bilateral and plurilateral meetings under the aegis of the Six-Party Talks and related meetings; (4) keeping North Korea from joining international financial institutions; (5) international efforts to counter trafficking by North Korea in illegal drugs, counterfeit currency, or other contraband; (6) non-proliferation efforts, including the Proliferation Security Initiative; and (7) maintenance of U.S. military forces in South Korea and Japan and continued development of a missile defense system for East Asia. - Intensify negative pressures on the DPRK: tighten and provide for closer monitoring of U.N. and U.S. sanctions; (e.g., freeze assets of and sanction certain

+North Korean companies and individuals; ban certain North Koreans from traveling abroad; tighten a ban on imports of luxury goods into the DPRK, designate the DPRK or additional entities as "primary money laundering concerns"); impose sanctions on the DPRK for counterfeiting U.S. currency; return the DPRK to the list of sponsors of terrorism (although certain legal conditions would need to be met) induce China to use its extensive influence with and exports to North Korea to punish it for its nuclear test and to bring Pyongyang back to the Six-Party Talks; or stop providing protection for North Korean ships from Somali pirates.

+- Negative pressures also may include weakening the hold by Pyongyang on the daily lives of its citizens and support of Kim Jong-il by fostering alternative centers of power, facilitating the transition to a market economy, and increasing information flows into the country.
 Negative pressure may include a major campaign of soft power to include admittance of more North Korean refugees into the United States, funding exchanges and visits by North Korean cultural shows and dance groups to the United States, and having the World Food Program provide North Koreans with food that is more identifiable as originating abroad.
 (South Korea has found a secret weapon that has been a hit with North Koreans: South Korean "Choco Pies," a snack consisting of two large round cookies covered with chocolate with a filling of marshmallow in between (much like an Oreo cookie).
-They were so popular in the lunches provided to Kaesong Industrial Complex workers in North Korea that they were making their way into black markets in the surrounding area and causing alarm among North Korean authorities.26)

-25 Jon Herskovitz, "U.S. Might Impose Counterfeiting Sanctions on North Korea," Reuters, June 4, 2009.

-26 "N.Koreans Love Choco Pie," Chosen Ilbo, May 23, 2009, English Internet edition.

-• Wait and see if Pyongyang is serious about not participating in the Six-Party Talks and trying to join the nuclear, space, and economic tiger club by 2012, but continue to monitor the situation and quietly take prudent countermeasures through the United Nations and with China until the DPRK's succession question is settled.
+They were so popular in the lunches provided to Kaesong Industrial Complex workers in North Korea that they were making their way into black markets in the surrounding area and causing alarm among North Korean authorities.) - Wait and see if Pyongyang is serious about not participating in the Six-Party Talks and trying to join the nuclear, space, and economic tiger clubs by 2012, but continue to monitor the situation and quietly take prudent countermeasures through the United Nations and with China until the DPRK's succession question is settled.
 Not give Pyongyang one thing that it desires-world attention and over-reacting by governments thereby providing propaganda material and support for the ruling regime.
 Coordinate policy thrusts with South Korea and Japan (who are pressing for stronger sanctions), then with China, Russia, and others.
 Under specific conditions, offer to hold bilateral talks in the context of the Six-Party Talks and reaffirm the position that the United States is willing to normalize relations; sign a peace treaty; give some energy, food, and technical assistance for complete abandonment of nuclear weapons, and eventually to allow the DPRK to join the International Monetary Fund and Asian Development Bank.